ShimShamSam/ResizeListener/README.md

 # ResizeListener

-ResizeListener is a way to detect changes in element size.
+ResizeListener is a JavaScript library that can detect changes in element size.
 It's lightweight, super fast, and cross-browser (it even works in IE5).
 All changes in size are detected regardless of how they are triggered (CSS changes, content changes, window size changes, etc).
 Try the [demo](https://shimshamsam.github.io/ResizeListener/).